 Q. Can a squirrel climb a metal pole?

-Yes, squirrels can climb metal poles.
-If you’re trying to deter these furry creatures, using squirrel proof bird feeders is important.
-Plastic or metal baffles can help keep squirrels from successfully climbing poles.
+Yes, squirrels can climb metal poles, but plastic or metal baffles can help keep squirrels from successfully climbing poles.

 Q. Do bird feeders attract rats?

 Bird feeders don’t attract rats.
 However, spilled seed from a bird feeder that’s left on the ground has the potential to attract them.

 Q. Where in my yard should I put my bird feeder?

 Many birds are attracted to feeders near natural shelters like trees, but placing feeders near trees can also give squirrels easier access.
 Putting a feeder in an open space can help deter squirrels.